My New Year's Resolution List For Gilead Sciences

-2016 is going down in the books as a year to regret for shareholders of Gilead Sciences (NASDAQ:GILD) in addition to the I-Shares Biotech ETF (NASDAQ:IBB) and Healthcare in general as illustrated by the declines in the Health Care Select spiders ETF (NYSEARCA:XLV).
+2016 is going down in the books as a year to regret for shareholders of Gilead Sciences (NASDAQ:GILD) in addition to the iShares Biotech ETF (NASDAQ:IBB) and healthcare in general as illustrated by the declines in the Health Care Select SPDR ETF (NYSEARCA:XLV).
 The massive underperformance of the entire group offers some excellent opportunities as the calendar flips over to 2017.
 The article below will discuss a few items of notable interest for GILD shareholders.

 Issue #1- Transformational M&A